ibnerd007/Poker-Stats/README.md

-# Poker-Stats
+# PokerStats
-# Python program that keeps track of a variety of poker stats by player using a PokerNow log and ledger file
+## Python program that keeps track of a variety of poker stats by player using a PokerNow log and ledger file
 Designed and written by ibnerd007 for use with the logs and ledgers generated from a session on the online poker website www.pokernow.club

 Stats tracked: